David-Ernstsson/arrowhead-project/docs/carbatterycharger/readme.md

 ## System Design Description Overview

-The purpose of TimeManager supporting core system is to provide time and location based services.
+The purpose of CarBatteryCharger supporting core system is to provide time and location based services.

-The TimeManager provides features for a local cloud systems to :
+The CarBatteryCharger provides features for a local cloud systems to :
 * Fetch accurate and trusted time and location information,